 Qualifying students can apply for a Haiku project (see the list of suggested projects below).
 For details about how to apply, please check out Students: How to Apply for a Haiku Idea.

-According to other mentor organizations, the most successful Google Summer of Code projects are often those proposed by the students themselves.
+The most successful Google Summer of Code projects are often those proposed by the students themselves.
 The following list represents some of our ideas and wishes for the project.